hcartiaux/solarized_sddm_theme/README.md

 displayFont="Montserrat"
 ```

-But be careful, some fonts really don't mix well with the theme.
+But be careful, some fonts don't mix well with the theme.

 ## Screenshot (2019-01-03)

 ![screenshot](solarized_sddm_theme.png)

-## Known Issues

-1. Multimonitor issues.
-In some multimonitor configurations it may appear some
-   glitches in the theme.
-Working on it.

 ## License

-Theme is licensed under GPL.
+The theme is licensed under the GPL.
 QML files are MIT licensed.